Ernesto Neto: Exhibitions

-Neto has been awarded chevalier de L'Ordre des Arts et des Lettres.

-In 2017, Neto exhibited at the Venice Biennale in the Arsenale.

 In 2018, Neto exhibited at a central train station in Zurich, Switzerland.
 The exhibition was titled GaiaMotherTree and consisted largely of hand-knotted cotton strips in oranges and yellows.
 The exhibit was created alongside the Beyeler Foundation and featured a monthlong series of workshops for both children and adults which took place beneath the exhibit.
 At the time of its debut, Beyeler Foundation director Sam Keller estimated that approximately a half-million people will visit the station and, consequently, the sculpture.
 This would have made GaiaMotherTree the most visited work of art in the history of Switzerland.

 In 2019, Neto exhibited at the Tanya Bonakdar Gallery with Children of the Earth in Los Angeles, California.
 This solo exhibit consisted of yellows, greens, purples, and reds.
 The exhibit also utilized musical instruments, spices and crystals to engage all five senses.

 In 2021, Neto exhibited a new work at The Museum of Fine Arts, Houston called SunForceOceanLife.
 This solo exhibit featured large, spiraling hand-woven materials in oranges, yellows and greens.